 Remember, you are working on behalf of a community impacted by the disease for whom everything is on the line.
 You must be bold in pushing for change and urgent progress that could make a difference in their lives.
 (See section on Advocacy about how to do this in a smart, balanced way.)

 Ensure your mission and purpose occupies an “advocacy whitespace”

 Identifying a new approach or unmet need enhances your organization's impact and helps bring in a broad network of champions from the start.

 Take every meeting and speak to everyone who wants to be part of your movement early on.
 Explore every opportunity that presents itself and activate all talents in your entire network, community and/or disease of focus -- you may just find creative approaches and solutions not yet tried (and then share those with us so we can tell everyone else!).

 Continue conducting research among your network

-Use regular check-ins, surveys or listening on social media to keep a close pulse on your patient, caregivers and volunteer communities and beyond to find out what’s working, what can be improved, etc. Make sure those closest to the organization are holding you accountable.
+Use regular check-ins, surveys or listening on social media to keep a close pulse on your communities of those impacted by the disease, volunteers and beyond to find out what’s working, what can be improved, etc. Make sure those closest to the organization are holding you accountable.